top of page

 Is our Human Spine a Hopeless Design?

-Something quite astounding happened around 800,000 years ago.
-Humans developed the ability to make and later control fire.
-This enlightening moment made human’s smarter and more curious.
-This resulted in new expressions, new feelings and heightened emotions.
-All of this has resulted in the grey matter of our brains tripling in size throughout human evolution.
-We have evolved economically, socially and psychologically.
-Some have even said that we are at the peak of human evolution.
+Something quite astounding happened around 800,000 years ago—humans developed the ability to make and control fire.
+This enlightening moment was not just a leap in survival; it made humans smarter, more resourceful, and infinitely more curious.
+New expressions, new feelings, and heightened emotions emerged, marking a profound shift in human consciousness.
+As a result, the grey matter in our brains tripled in size over the course of evolution.
+We've advanced economically, socially, and psychologically.
+Some even say we're at the peak of human evolution.

-If we look around us and do even the smallest amount of research, we will see that we are in the middle of a back pain-demic.
-Low back pain is the single leading cause of disability worldwide.
-Some leading experts in the US claim that as much as 80% of the population will experience a back problem at some stage in their lives.
+Take a moment to look around, or do the smallest amount of research, and you'll find we are in the midst of a back pain-demic.
+Low back pain is now the leading cause of disability worldwide.
+Some experts claim as much as 80% of the population will experience a back problem at some point in their lives.
+Those numbers are staggering.

-Is our modern-day human spine designed for sitting and driving for hours on end?
-For running extremely long distances?
-For hours of Yoga?
-For all the sport we play and the stress this applies on our spine?
-Is the tightly woven fabric of our spinal discs designed to tolerate the flexion stress every time we get paper from the printer or tie our shoelaces?
+Is our modern-day spine really designed for sitting and driving for hours on end?
+For running extreme distances?
+For long hours of yoga, sport, and the everyday stresses we place on it?
+Perhaps the tightly woven fabric of our spinal discs, once built to support the stress of carrying carcasses, is now overstrained by sitting at a desk or tying our shoelaces.

 American Chiropractic Association.
 2021.
 Back Pain Facts and Statistics.
 [ONLINE] Available at: https://www.acatoday.org/Patients/What-is-Chiropractic/Back-Pain-Facts-and-Statistics/Back-Pain-Facts-and-Statistics.
 [Accessed 5 March 2021].